 A lot of smartphones allow you to connect physical keyboards via Bluetooth or through USB wires.
 External keyboards provide better ergonomics, make for more intuitive typing, and prevent virtual keyboards from occupying half of your phone's screen.
 Many companies have also found a way to improve the external typing experience by introducing keyboards specifically designed for phones (Logitech’s K780 being the best example) and have dedicated keys to help people navigate around their mobile OS.

 Braille Screen Input (BrailleBack)

 Braille Screen Input, or BrailleBack, allows people with a visual disability to input text into their smartphone.
-This form of input is available to Android as well as iOS users and can be used for both contracted and uncontracted braille.
+This form of input is available to Android as well as iOS users and can be used for both contracted and uncontracted braille (grade 1 and 2 braille).
 Ensure that the BrailleBack options are switched on to use this form of input for your device.